 Each year has a supermoon or several supermoons.
 It's a newer term to describe what has always happened throughout the ages.
 "Super" simply means bigger.
 The moon's orbit around Earth is not a perfect circle.
 It's more of an ellipse so that when the moon is at it's closest point to Earth (Perigee), astronomically it is called a "supermoon" because the moon appears larger and brighter.

 The name "supermoon" might make you think that it is so much bigger than average.
-In reality, the "supermoon" is about 6% larger than average.
-You can also say it is 13% larger than when the moon is at the farthest point away (Apogee).
+In reality, a "supermoon" is about 6% to 7% larger than average.
+You can also say it is 13% or 14% larger than when the moon is at the farthest point away (Apogee).
 Many descriptions of a supermoon don't tell you whether the percentage difference is from Apogee or from the average of Apogee and Perigee.

 555 Broadcast Dr,